GeorgiosSmyrnis/GeorgiosSmyrnis.github.io/_pages/about.md

   - /about.html
 ---

 My name is Georgios Smyrnis, and I am a second year PhD student at The University of Texas at Austin.
-I am advised by Professor [Alexandros Dimakis](https://users.ece.utexas.edu/~dimakis/).
+I am supervised by Professor [Alexandros Dimakis](https://users.ece.utexas.edu/~dimakis/).

 My work lies in the intersection of theoretical and applied aspects of machine learning.
 My most recent topics of interest include contrastive learning and inverse problems.
 I have also worked on the application of tropical algebra and geometry in the study of neural networks.